Funding Advice Centre

 Can I get funding to repair my house, my thatched roof, an old church?

-If you own a building which the elected members (the councillors) have added to the 'Record of Protected Structures' (RPS) in the relevant local (County or town) development plan, you may be able to get a conservation grant from Louth Local Authorities.
+If you own a building which the elected members (the councillors) have added to the 'Record of Protected Structures' (RPS) in the relevant local (County or town) development plan, you may be able to get a conservation grant from Louth County Council.
 Protected Structures are listed in either the county or the relevant town development plan.
-For further information, please contact either your local planning office or Angela Dullaghan at the Louth conservation office, on 042 932 4334 or by email at email@example.com.
+For further information, please contact either your local planner or Angela Dullaghan, the Louth conservation officer, on 042 939 2924 or by email at email@example.com.
 Grants are not normally available for buildings that are not listed on the RPS.

 The Department of the Environment, Heritage and Local Government runs a grant for owners of those thatched structures which are permanently lived in as primary dwellings (i.e. not pubs or holidays homes etc).
 For further details contact the Housing Grants Section, Department of the Environment, Heritage and Local Government, Government Buildings, Ballina, Co.
 Mayo.
 Tel: 096 24200 or Locall 1890 305030 and ask for a HA2T Memorandum and the HA1/90 Application Form.

-Until 2009 the Heritage Council provided annual grants for heritage buildings that are at serious risk of deterioration or loss under its 'Buildings at Risk' grant scheme.
-There was no annual grant scheme for 2010, while the working of the scheme was being reviewed.
-Grants may be available for 2011, keep an eye on the Heritage Council's website for details.
+In previous years the Heritage Council provided annual grants for heritage buildings that are at serious risk of deterioration or loss under its 'Buildings at Risk' grant scheme.
+There has been no annual grant scheme since 2010, while the working of the scheme was being reviewed.
+Grants may be available for 2016, keep an eye on the Heritage Council's website for details.
 PLEASE NOTE that there is no possibility whatsoever of getting a retrospective grant for works already carried out!